≪ Go to our review of Bassinets

 Our Analysis and Hands-on Test Results

 In 2005, 4moms was started by Henry Thorne a roboticist, and businessman Rob Daley.
 After considering a variety of industries, the two decided on juvenile products as a prime opportunity.
 Established under Thorley Industries, the 4 moms name reflects the first focus group that offered insight while creating their infant tub, the company's first product.
-4moms is quickly growing with a variety of baby gear product options.
+4moms is a fast growing company with multiple product options for babies and infants.

 The comparison chart below provides the overall scores for the bassinets we tested for this review including the 4moms breeze bassinet (in blue).

 The following sections detail the 4moms performance in each metric compared to the competition in this review.

 The 4moms earned a 3 of 10 for ease of use.
 This score is the lowest in the group for this metric.

 The larger footprint and lower mattress level make this bassinet a poor choice for bedside feedings at night.
 You will have to sit up and likely get out of bed to reach your baby and the larger size means you'll be moving it away from you or scooting to the end of the bed to stand up.

 This crib is heavy with a weight of 28.9 lbs.
 It measures 29"H x 45.8"L x 32.6"W when open making it one of the widest options.
 The width makes it difficult to get through some interior doorways, and the weight and lack of wheels make it hard to move from room to room.
 It is a travel crib, however, so folding it into the carry bag for a trip is easy.

 The 4moms comes with the bassinet as an additional feature.
 This means the Breeze can be used as a travel crib or play yard making it a versatile choice with a longer lifespan.